Dimension approximation of attractors of graph directed IFSs by self-similar sets: Abstract

 \section{Abstract}

-We show that for the attractor $(K_{1},\dots,K_{q})$ of a graph directed iterated function system, for each $1\leq j\leq q$ and $\varepsilon>0$ there exits a self-similar set $K\subseteq K_{j}$ that satisfies the strong separation condition and $\dim_{H}K_{j}-\varepsilon<\dim_{H}K$.
+We show that for the attractor $(K_{1},\dots,K_{q})$ of a graph directed iterated function system, for each $1\leq j\leq q$ and $\varepsilon>0$ there exists a self-similar set $K\subseteq K_{j}$ that satisfies the strong separation condition and $\dim_{H}K_{j}-\varepsilon<\dim_{H}K$.
 We show that we can further assume convenient conditions on the orthogonal parts and similarity ratios of the defining similarities of $K$.
-Using this property we obtain results on a range of topics including on dimensions of projections, intersections, distance sets and sums and products of sets.
+Using this property as a `black box' we obtain results on a range of topics including on dimensions of projections, intersections, distance sets and sums and products of sets.